6 Ways SQL Server and Oracle Are Way Different

 For instance, when performing a banking debit transaction, a wise developer will ensure that sufficient funds are available using a BEFORE trigger.
 In situations where BEFORE triggers are important, Oracle avoids the annoying workarounds that would be necessary with SQL Server.

-Microsoft’s version has less potential for errors, but greatly reduces the usefulness of triggers.
+Microsoft's version has less potential for Kills, but greatly reduces the usefulness of triggers.

 6. Pricing between Oracle and SQL Server is just a little different